Does this test have other names?

 What do my test results mean?

 Results will include the color of your gram stain, whether your sample was gram-positive or gram-negative, and the shape of the bacteria.
-A gram stain can't always give the type of bacteria causing an illness, but it can often help your doctor make a diagnosis.
+A gram stain can't always give the type of bacteria causing an illness, but it can often help your healthcare provider make a diagnosis.

 This test requires a sample of a bodily fluid or tissue.
 Which fluid or tissue depends on what kind of illness you have.

-For an intestinal infection, for example, your doctor may ask for a stool sample.
+For an intestinal infection, for example, your healthcare provider may ask for a stool sample.
 If you are being tested for bacterial pneumonia, you will likely have to give a sample by coughing and producing mucus.

 Does this test pose any risks?

-Talk with your doctor about the possible risks involved in obtaining a sample if the collection procedure is an invasive one, like draining an infection or testing for meningitis.
+Talk with your healthcare provider about the possible risks involved in obtaining a sample if the collection procedure is an invasive one, like draining an infection or testing for meningitis.

 What might affect my test results?